 - Finding a way to work together to resource provision and plug any gaps.

 Citizens Online has developed and grown many local digital inclusion partnerships.
-Often working with partners such as Local Authorities, Housing Associations, Job Centre Plus, regional health organisations (e.g. Clinical Commissioning Groups, regional economic organisations), businesses, and third sector organisations including those providing advice, guidance and training.
+Often working with partners such as Local Authorities, Housing Associations, Job Centre Plus, regional health organisations (e.g. Clinical Commissioning Groups, regional economic organisations), businesses, and third sector organisations to build local digital inclusion partnerships.